rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Wigner, E.P.
 (1959). *Group Theory and its Application to the Quantum Mechanics of Atomic Spectra*. [^Wigner1959]
 -   Simon, B. (1976).
 Quantum dynamics: from automorphism to Hamiltonian. [^Simon1976]
+-   Summers, S.J.
+(1999).
+On the Stone-von Neumann uniqueness theorem and its ramifications. [^Summers1999]
 -   Keller, Papadopoulos, & Reyes-Lega.
 (2007).
 On the realization of symmetries in quantum mechanics. [^Keller2007]
 -   Wigner-Stone theorems as cornerstones of QM (Ovrut)
 -   Wigner's classification